periode/thesis/table_of_contents.md

 design thinking book: The concept of good in architecture is one which says, among other things, that all architecture must engage its audience.
 It must foster understanding and be intelligible.
 This is clearly not the only concept necessarily at work, but it is one that would have broad adherence, across positions.

 **Compression** is the characteristic of a piece of text that the meaning of any part of it is “larger” than that particular piece has by itself.
-This characteristic is created by a rich context, with each part of the text drawing on that context—each word draws part of its meaning from its surroundings.
+This characteristic is created by a rich context, with each part of the text drawing on that context—each word draws part of its meaning from its surroundings. -> [turner on compression](https://journals.sagepub.com/doi/abs/10.1177/0963947006060550?casa_token=HPn7CfCjb3YAAAAA:FhpCdUw1hIDXjsYK9AXOCTk62161RkxMXjoqwSQn0i7-vgsfH0ZYVSiQUl49dkN9amMtPwGdXz0)

 **Piecemeal growth** is the process of design and implementation in which software is embellished, modified, reduced, enlarged, and improved through a process of repair rather than of replacement

 coburn_vartanian_neuroscience_of_architectural_experience cognition-wise there's not a lot of research yet